Sign in

 • the processes and activities of the practice.

-Each practice guide includes details of the practice’s contribution to the service value chain.
-This is based on the overview provided in ITIL® Foundation: ITIL 4 Edition .
+Each practice guide which was not updated in 2023 includes details of the practice’s contribution to the service value chain, presented as a heatmap.
+This is based on the overview provided in ITIL 4 Foundation.

 Although the most common contributions of the practice to the service value chain are described, the list is not exhaustive.
-The heatmap provided in each practice guide should not be treated as implementation guideline and should be adapted to the architecture and SVSs of each organization.
+The heatmap provided should not be treated as an implementation guideline but should be adapted to the architecture and SVS of each organization.

 Each practice guide includes processes and activities that may be necessary to fulfil the purpose of that practice.
 Some examples of processes for particular practices are given in Table 3.1.